zrrrzzt/edemokrati/README.md

 ##Methods

-###getPostlister
+###getPostlisteSok

-Get a list of journals from a given period.
+Search a list of journals from a given period.

 Pass an options object with the params.